Can a Student Loan be Discharged in Chapter 7 Bankruptcy?

 - a good faith effort to repay the loans.

 If you can successfully prove undue hardship, your student loan will be completely canceled.
 If you cannot prove due hardship, you might want to consider repaying your student loans through a Chapter 13 bankruptcy plan.
-As always, it is best to get advise from a qualified bankruptcy attorney so you understand and can take full advantage of the options before you.
+As always, it is best to get advice from a qualified bankruptcy attorney so you understand and can take full advantage of your options.